kimjev-webdev/theenglishstudiocorvetto/TESTING.md

 **Method:** https://validator.w3.org/checklink
 **Result:**
 All links passed through the validator with the exception of 3 social links located in the footer (located at base.html) due to robots exclusion rules.

-These 3 links were manually tested and validated: https://www.linkedin.com/ - unpersonalised will update when client creates an account. https://www.instagram.com/theenglishstudio.corvetto https://www.facebook.com/ - unpersonalised will update when client creates business page
+These 3 links were manually tested and validated:

+https://www.linkedin.com/ - unpersonalised will update when client creates an account.

+https://www.instagram.com/theenglishstudio.corvetto

+https://www.facebook.com/ - unpersonalised will update when client creates business page.

 ### JavaScript Console
 **Method:** Chrome DevTools → Console on each public page + portal pages.
-Inline JS was also passed through JSHint
+Inline JS was also passed through JSHint **Result:**

-**Result:** _<paste summary of errors/warnings found or “none”>_

 ### Accessibility (Lighthouse)
 **Method:** Chrome DevTools → Lighthouse (Desktop & Mobile)